Arab culture: Internet

-The people most commonly utilizing the Internet in the Arab world are youths.
-The café users in particular tend to be under 30, single and have a variety of levels of education and language proficiency.
-Despite reports that use of the internet was curtailed by lack of English skills, Dr. Wheeler found that people were able to search with Arabic.
-Searching for jobs, the unemployed frequently fill cafes in Egypt and Jordan.
-They are men and women equally.
-Most of them chat and they have email.
-In a survey conducted by Dr. Deborah Wheeler, she found them to almost all to have been taught to use the Internet by a friend or family member.
-They all felt their lives to have been significantly changed by the use of the Internet.
-The use of the Internet in the Arab world is very political in the nature of the posts and of the sites read and visited.
+The use of the Internet in the Arab world is very political in the nature of posts and sites read and visited.
 The Internet has brought a medium to Arabs that allows for a freedom of expression not allowed or accepted before.
 For those who can get online, there are blogs to read and write and access to worldwide outlets of information once unobtainable.
 With this access, regimes have attempted to curtail what people are able to read, but the Internet is a medium not as easily manipulated as telling a newspaper what it can or cannot publish.
 The Internet can be reached via proxy server, mirror, and other means.
 Those who are thwarted with one method will find 12 more methods around the blocked site.
-As journalists suffer and are imprisoned in traditional media, the Internet is no different with bloggers regularly being imprisoned for expressing their views for the world to read.
-The difference is that there is a worldwide audience witnessing this crackdown and watching as laws are created and recreated to attempt to control the vastness of the Internet.
+Bloggers are often imprisoned for expressing their views.
+However, there is a worldwide audience witnessing this crackdown and watching as laws are created and recreated to attempt to control the vastness of the Internet.

-Jihadists are using the Internet to reach a greater audience.
-Just as a simple citizen can now have a worldwide voice, so can a movement.
-Groups are using the Internet to share video, photos, programs and any kind of information imaginable.
-Standard media may not report what the Muslim Brotherhood would say on their site.
-However, for the interested, the Internet is a tool that is utilized with great skill by those who wish to be heard.
-A file uploaded to 100 sites and placed in multiple forums will reach millions instantly.
-Information on the Internet can be thwarted, slowed, even redirected, but it cannot be stopped if someone wants it out there on the Internet.